okfn/opendefinition/source/open-definition-dev.markdown

 The term **knowledge** is taken to include:

-  1. Content such as music, films, books
+ 1. Content such as music, films, images, texts
-  2. Data be it scientific, historical, geographic or otherwise
+ 2. Data be it scientific, historical, geographic, administrative or otherwise
-  3. Government and other administrative information

-Software is excluded despite its obvious centrality because it is already adequately addressed by previous work, including the [Open Source Definition](http://www.opensource.org/docs/osd) (OSD), upon which this document is modeled.
+Software is excluded despite its obvious centrality because it is already adequately addressed by previous work, including the [Open Source Definition](http://www.opensource.org/docs/osd), from which this document is derived.

 The term **work** will be used to denote the item or piece of knowledge which is being transferred.